pryorda/vmware_exporter/README.md

 ## Current Status

-- VCenter and ESXi 6 and 6.5 have been tested.
+- VCenter and ESXi 6/6.5 have been tested.
 - VM information, Snapshot, Host and Datastore basic information is exported, i.e:
 ```
 # HELP vmware_snapshots VMWare current number of existing snapshots